miguellopezbecona/Migration-Profiler/README.md

 * `perfmon/*`: most of its content comes from `libpfm` library, so in general it should not be modified. `perf_util.c` may be interesting because it defines how to get the counter data into the structure defined in `sample_data`.
 * `sample_data.*`: defines a simple structure that holds the data obtained by the counters.
 It can be printed into a CSV file.
 * `utils.*`: self descriptive.
 Implements functions regarding the collection of information from the Linux system, timing and some printing.
-* `migration/system_struct.*`: defines system's structure (number of cores, number of memory nodes, distribution of CPUs/threads on memory nodes...) and functions to get this data.
-It is intended to detect all these parameters in a dynamic way.
+* `migration/system_struct.*`: defines system's structure (number of CPUs, number of memory nodes, distribution of CPUs/threads on memory nodes...) and functions to get and set this data.
+The first mentioned static values are detected automatically, with no input needed.

 ## Design [TODO]
 A UML diagram will be generated to make clearer the connection between the components.